 From The Grindhouse Cinema Database

-Arthur Ronald Marks (born August 2, 1927) is a film writer/director/producer.
+Arthur Ronald Marks (August 2, 1927 - November 13, 2019) was a film writer/director/producer.
 His father, David Marks, worked a series of film jobs, from sound man to assistant director, on films like Hell's Angels and The Wizard of Oz, spending the last 30 years of his career at MGM.
 As a child, Marks frequently appeared as an unbilled extra in films such as Boy's Town and The Good Earth and the Andy Hardy series.
 After serving in the Merchant Marines during World War II and briefly attending USC as a journalism major, Marks dropped out of college and took a job with the MGM production department.
 He did production work on 75 MGM films over the next three years, eventually working as an assistant director at Columbia Studios and doing uncredited reshoots in post-production for The Lady From Shanghai and The Caine Mutiny, as well as numerous other films, Westerns and serials, & numerous Feature Films before beginning his own career as a director.
 During the early 1950s, he briefly left Hollywood to serve in the United States Navy during the Korean War.

 Marks worked as an assistant director on television shows The Man Behind the Badge, Treasury Men in Action, Casablanca, Broken Arrow and The 20th Century Fox Hour, before becoming involved with the pilot episode of the legal drama Perry Mason.
 He worked as an assistant director on 15 episodes of Perry Mason, and, starting in the middle of the first season, began working as a director.
 He would go on to direct 76 episodes of the series, and eventually worked as the producer as well.